 Along with making your own wedding wear, you can design and create the jewelry you will wear on your big day too!
 Or if you can’t make it work to sew up your own dress, you can still have a little bit of DIY-style and wear a special handmade necklace or earring set!
 Check out your local craft store and see what options they sell.
 No doubt with a pair (or two!) of pliers and some inspiration from your dress or just plain creativity you can make yourself something that will really pop.
 Your little something blue can be a lovely piece of jewelry, so see what you can come up with!

 In conclusion, a wedding day can not only be easy on the wallet but the perfect time to show off some creativity.
-In part one and part two of this article, we have discussed some ideas for a DIY wedding, but feel free to come up with your own projects that are perfect for your special day.
+In part one and part two of this article, we have discussed some DIY wedding tips, but feel free to come up with your own projects that are perfect for your special day.